openstack/pycadf/doc/source/specification/geolocations.rst

  Geolocations
 =============

-Geolocation information, which reveals a resource’s physical location, is obtained by using tracking technologies such as global positioning system (GPS) devices, or IP geolocation by using databases that map IP addresses to geographic locations.
+Geolocation information, which reveals a resource's physical location, is obtained by using tracking technologies such as global positioning system (GPS) devices, or IP geolocation by using databases that map IP addresses to geographic locations.
 Geolocation information is widely used in